Custodial symmetry, Georgi-Machacek model, and other scalar extensions: Abstract

 \section{Abstract}

-Even after spontaneous symmetry breaking, the Standard Model (SM) possesses an unbroken global SU(2) symmetry in the scalar sector that dictates a mass relation between the $W$ and the $Z$.
-Several extensions of the SM also have a similar symmetry.
+In an SU(2) gauge theory, if the gauge bosons turn out to be degenerate after spontaneous symmetry breaking, obviously these mass terms are invariant under a global SU(2) symmetry that is unbroken.
+The pure gauge terms are also invariant under this symmetry.
+This symmetry is called the {\em custodial symmetry} (CS).
+In $\rm SU(2) \times U(1)$ gauge theories, CS implies a mass relation between the $W$ and the $Z$ bosons.
+The Standard Model (SM), as well as various extensions of it in the scalar sector, possess such a symmetry.
 In this paper, we critically examine the notion of CS and show that there may be three different classes of CS, depending on the gauge couplings and self-couplings of the scalars.
 Among old models that preserve CS, we discuss the Two-Higgs Doublet Model and the one doublet plus two triplet model by Georgi and Machacek.
 We show that for two-triplet extensions, the Georgi-Machacek model is not the most general possibility with CS.
 Rather, we find, as the most general extension, a new model with more parameters and hence a richer phenomenology.
 Some of the consequences of this new model have also been discussed.

 {\arabic{footnote}}